Biden ties Republican in race for Va. governor to Trump

 McAuliffe's campaign and fellow Democrats blasted Youngkin's ad and accused him of trying to "silence" Black authors.

-McAuliffe's campaign highlighted the controversy during his rally Tuesday night by passing out copies of "Beloved" to reporters, and McAuliffe hammered Youngkin for it.
+McAuliffe's campaign highlighted the controversy during his rally by passing out copies of "Beloved" to reporters, and McAuliffe hammered Youngkin for it.

 "He wants to bring his personal culture wars into our classrooms," he said.
 "Folks, we will not allow Glenn Youngkin to bring his hate, his chaos, into our Virginia schools."